subsyncit/subsyncit/README.md

 1. Two-way syncing of add/changes/deletes, including directories, and timer based polling of remote Subversion repo for changes over time.
 2. Deliberate 'quiet time' after a local change detected, in in order to not push a a partially complete file write to the remote Subversion repo.
 3. Fallback mechanism to detect local sync directory adds/changes/deletes that were not detected or pushed previously.
-4. Clash detection using sha1 - server always wins, the local changed version is renamed out the way.
+4. Clash detection using sha1 - the server always wins, the local changed version is renamed out the way.
 5. Ability to reject an incompatible web server - it silently just tries again later (needs work)
 6. Standard exclusions via file suffix